itu-bioinformatics-database-lab/biomarkX/README.md

-# BioMark: A Web-Based Biomarker Analysis Tool
+# BioMarkX: A Web-Based Biomarker Analysis Tool

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-BioMark is a user-friendly, web-based platform designed to streamline biomarker discovery and analysis from high-dimensional omics data.
+BioMarkX is a user-friendly, web-based platform designed to streamline biomarker discovery and analysis from high-dimensional omics data.
 It aims to empower researchers, especially those without extensive computational expertise, to perform complex analyses such as differential analysis, clustering, and classification with just a few clicks.

 ---